itarek99/car_bazaar-client-side/README.md

 **Car Bazaar** is a Used Car Selling Website.
 Have a Look - [Live Link](https://car-bazaar-49998.web.app/)

+for admin login use:
+adminEmail: admin@carbazaar.com
+adminPassword: 123456

 ## Features and Functionalities

 - create user with firebase auth